NxPKG/khulnasoft-docs/content/analytics/graphql-api/getting-started/authentication/_index.md

 # Authentication

-Cloudflare separates service configuration by zone.
+Khulnasoft separates service configuration by zone.
 When there are multiple accounts, each with many zones, it is important to restrict GraphQL Analytics API access to only those account and zone resources that are relevant for the task at hand.

-To secure access to your GraphQL Analytics data, use a Cloudflare API key or token to authenticate an API request.
+To secure access to your GraphQL Analytics data, use a Khulnasoft API key or token to authenticate an API request.

-This table outlines the differences between Cloudflare API keys and tokens:
+This table outlines the differences between Khulnasoft API keys and tokens:

 {{<table-wrap>}}